jwalsh/lambda-calculus-polyglot/Scheme/llm-prompt.md

+LANGUAGE=core.logic

-# 10-Step Guide to Implementing Lambda Calculus in Scheme
+# 10-Step Guide to Implementing Lambda Calculus in {LANGUAGE}

-Follow these steps to build a Lambda Calculus implementation in Scheme, focusing on core concepts and gradually building complexity.
+Follow these steps to build a Lambda Calculus implementation in {LANGUAGE}, focusing on core concepts and gradually building complexity.

-The output should be a single Scheme file with commented notes about what the functions are designed to do and suitable to be run interactively.
+The output should be a single {LANGUAGE} file with commented notes about what the functions are designed to do and suitable to be run interactively.
 Don't include any additional commentary.

+The nomenclature should be appropriate to {LANGUAGE} rather than using the examples noted below.

+The header of the {LANGUAGE} file should include your model information that would be suitable for citation.
+It should also include a recommended filename and usage instructions.

 ## Step 1: Understand Lambda Expressions

-Start with the basics of lambda expressions in Scheme:
+Start with the basics of lambda expressions in {LANGUAGE}:
 1. Define simple lambda expressions (e.g., `(lambda (x) x)`)
 2. Apply lambda expressions to arguments
 3. Understand lexical scoping in lambda expressions